 A fair price

-Do you know who makes your clothes?
+It's a good thing you have found your way to fair clothing.
 Unicef estimates about 170 million children worldwide are subjected to child labour, many of them in the clothing industry.
-That's 11% off all the children in the world!
+That's 11% of all the children in the world!
 So it's not that hard to believe that 70-80% of clothing still comes from sweatshops.

 The life of a sweatshop worker